datreeio/examples/README.md

 # Datree CI integration examples

-This repository has examples of how to use Datreeeeee on some of the most popular CI/CD platforms
+This repository has examples of how to use Datree on some of the most popular CI/CD platforms

 ## CircleCI